NL-BioImaging/biomero/README.md

 In the figure below we show our **BIOMERO** framework, for **B**io**I**mage analysis in **OMERO**.

-BIOMERO consists of this Python library (OMERO Slurm Client) and the integrations within OMERO, currently through our [OMERO scripts](https://github.com/NL-BioImaging/omero-slurm-scripts).
+BIOMERO consists of this Python library (OMERO Slurm Client) and the integrations within OMERO, currently through our [BIOMERO scripts](https://github.com/NL-BioImaging/biomero-scripts).

 ![OMERO-Figure1_Overview_v5](https://github.com/NL-BioImaging/omero-slurm-client/assets/68958516/ff437ed2-d4b7-48b4-a7e3-12f1dbf00981)